ggtd/Let-s-Encrypt-Certificates-Management-Console-API/README.md

 ##Installation##
 The application was developed and tested on Debian Linux.
-Clone the repository, run "app.py".
+- Clone the repository.
+- Edit the ALLOW_IPs=["x.x.x.x"] in file app.py
+- Run "app.py".

 On the first run, the application will create the required SQLite database file.
 Navigate your browser to: http://x.x.x.x:9181/ to access the GUI.

 ##Documentation##